EvanZhuang/EvanZhuang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey, I am Yufan!
-I am a Research Engineer of [IBM T. J. Watson Research Center](http://www.research.ibm.com/labs/watson/).
+I am a Research Engineer at [IBM T. J. Watson Research Center](http://www.research.ibm.com/labs/watson/).
 I primarily work in natural language processing and probabilistic programming, sometimes wanders into other areas include computational sociology and psychology.

 My current primary research goal is to develop a robust, explanable, generalizable deep learning framework for sequential classification/generation with NLP/RL models.
 I also have done work in data bias exploration and probabilistic topic modeling with applications in sociology.